Pressure mounts on Pritzker, legislators to end abuse, deaths at Menard Prison

 Douglas was convicted and sentenced to 55 years by Judge Domenica A. Stephenson, who was sharply criticized by Towns-El for acquitting Chicago police officer Thomas Gaffney, former police officer Joseph Walsh and retired Detective David March who were involved in the murder of Laquan McDonald.
 Officer Jason Van Dyke, who shot the teen 16 times, was convicted, but Stephenson “let them off the hook,” Towns-El said.

 “The judge gave Steven 55 years though 45 was the maximum.
-That is unfair, wrong.
+That is unfair and wrong.
 We want a new trial, but the judge said if we come before her again, she will deny it.
 My nephew didn’t murder anyone.
 At the time, he had two jobs and had dropped out of college to take care of his mother,” a tearful Towns-El said.

-Janel Charles, testified about Michael Andrew Jackson, who died in Menard on July 11, 2017.
+Janel Charles testified about Michael Andrew Jackson, who died in Menard on July 11, 2017.
 Adolfo Davis wiped away tears several times as he talked about the abuse he suffered at Menard.

 Anthony Gay, who spent 24 years in prison, 22 of which were sent in solitary confinement, testified how he self-mutilated just to get human attention.
 Having won one case against him pro se, he is facing yet another trial after Rock Island police attacked him and had federal charges placed against him.
 Chapman is having people sign up for a bus ride to Peoria as a show of support when Gay goes to trial.

-Darlisa Kendall, the mother of Isaiah Brady said her son is serving a 53-year sentence at Menard.
+Darlisa Kendall, the mother of Isaiah Brady, said her son is serving a 53-year sentence at Menard.
 Since being held there, she said her son has had manufactured crimes pinned against him, has had grievances unjustly denied, been denied access to food and medical care, is currently being held in segregation, and had guards threatening to kill him.
 He has lost 35 pounds since being in segregation.

 Most recently, Brady was falsely accused of biting a guard.
 He suffers from mental illness, and he has been denied treatment since being at Menard.
 He was pulled out of the health care unit by guards who claimed they found a knife in his cell after he had suffered a grand mal seizure.
 The seizure caused him to suffer a head injury.
 In addition, he was beaten severely by guards while recovering from this seizure.
 He was then threatened with an additional 15 years for having bitten this guard, which was unsubstantiated, according to Chapman.

-“Brady rightfully sought to enter a plea of not guilty, but he was betrayed by his public counsel who entered a guilty plea for punching a guard in the chest, adding an additional three years.
+“Brady rightfully sought to enter a plea of not guilty, but he was betrayed by his public counsel, who entered a guilty plea for punching a guard in the chest, adding an additional three years.
 We have filed a motion to fight this charge,” Chapman said.
 “Not only has he not received treatment for his mental illness, but he has been targeted and had guards take advantage of this illness to bring these false charges against him.”

 “They threatened him and his mother that they would insert a feeding tube inside his stomach on the 28th day of his hunger strike when he was already previously malnourished.
 After going back to solitary confinement, Chaz was put inside a cell without no electricity or light for over a month.
 Menard Prison has ignored his grievances, and threatened his life, unjustly denied him contact with his family and access to his funds,” Chapman stated.